-The environmental analysis for the Plan is contained in a separate document entitled, "Environmental Impact Report for the South Central Specific Plan."
+The environmental analysis for the Plan is contained in a separate document entitled, "Final Environmental Impact Report for the South Central Specific Plan."
 This Environmental Impact Report (EIR) includes an assessment of the potentially significant environmental impacts, measures for mitigating the impacts, and analysis of project alternatives.
-The EIR will be presented with the Plan for consideration of certification by resolution.
-A Mitigation Monitoring and Reporting Program (MMRP) has been developed as part of the EIR and will be adopted by resolution with the Plan.
-As the Lead Agency, the City of Fresno will implement the program for the identified mitigation measures.
+Upon certification of the Final EIR by resolution, the mitigation measures identified in the Final EIR are adopted and incorporated into this Plan.